What Are The Rules For Capital Gains Tax In Florida?

 How Do I Avoid Capital Gains Tax On Home Sales In Florida?

-First, homeowners should take advantage of the capital gains tax exclusion if they have owned and lived in the property for at least two out of the five years prior to its sale.
-Second, owners can look into 1031 exchange options which may allow for deferral or elimination of capital gains taxes on their sale proceeds.
+First, the capital gains tax deduction is for people who owned a home and lived in it for at least two of the five years before selling it.
+Second, homeowners can look into 1031 exchange options, which may help them pay less or no capital gains tax on the money they make when they sell their house.

 How Much Is Capital Gains Tax On A House In Florida?